thebaron24/dgc/README.md

 ## Install

 In the node command prompt navigate to a folder you want to clone the repo into.
-Clone the repo with `git clone <prefered repo link> <optional repo name>` to download the repo into a folder name webpack scaffolding or the optional repo name you chose when cloning.
-Then, `cd <webpack-scaffolding or optional repo name>` to move into the repository folder.
+Clone the repo with `git clone <prefered repo link> <optional repo name>` to download the repo into a folder name material-handlebars or the optional repo name you chose when cloning.
+Then, `cd <material-handlebars or optional repo name>` to move into the repository folder.
 To install the dependencies just `npm i`.

 ## Build